 |Sky and space wave propagation, need for modulation, amplitude and frequency modulation, bandwidth of signals, bandwidth of transmission medium, basic elements of a communication system|

-The exam authorities will release the exam pattern of TJEE 2023 in the official notification.
-Applicants appearing for the exam must refer to the TJEE exam pattern for their preparations.
-The exam pattern comprises marking scheme, number of questions, language of exam, mode of exam and others.
-Candidates can also refer to the TJEE 2023 syllabus along with the exam pattern.
-The questions asked in the TBJEE exam 2023 will be MCQ type.
+The exam authorities will release the exam pattern of TJEE 2024 in the official notification.
+Applicants appearing for the exam must refer to the TJEE exam pattern 2024 for their preparations.
+The exam pattern comprises a marking scheme, number of questions, language of exam, mode of exam and others.
+Candidates preparing for the entrance exam must check the TJEE 2024 syllabus along with the exam pattern.
+The questions asked in the TBJEE exam 2024 will be MCQ type.
 The paper comprises a total of 30 questions from Physics, Mathematics, Biology and Chemistry.
-Candidates will be awarded 4 marks for every correct answer while 0.25 marks will be deducted for wrong answer.
+Candidates will be awarded 4 marks for every correct answer while 0.25 marks will be deducted for the wrong answer.
 For more details, candidates can refer to the table given below.

 TJEE Exam Pattern